Belgian endive: Description and culinary use

 In the US, the Belgian endive is typically served raw in salads or used to create appetizer dishes of stuffed individual leaves and is considered a gourmet produce item.
-In Europe, it is typically served as a roasted or baked whole vegetable in a sauce, such as a gratin, and is considered an important winter vegetable.
+In Europe, it is sometimes served as a roasted or baked whole vegetable in a sauce, such as a gratin, and is considered an important winter vegetable.
 A well-known cooked dish is endive au jambon, endive wrapped in ham and baked in mornay sauce.

 The roots of the wild plant are sometimes roasted, ground, and brewed into a beverage called chicory that is sometimes used as a substitute for or an extender to coffee.

 Growing

 The plant is a biennial which had been primarily grown for the value of its first-season root in producing the beverage chicory.
 It had not been exploited for its second season until the development of the second-year sprout as a vegetable in Belgium.

 According to one legend, the technique for growing blanched endives was accidentally discovered in the mid-1800s when a chicory farmer named Jan Lammers returned from military duty and discovered the roots he had stored had sprouted and the sprouts were good to eat.
 Another version of the story is that a botanist named François (or perhaps Frans) Breziers, a chief gardener at the Brussels Botanical Garden, developed the Belgian endive in an equally happy accident.
 In Belgium the vegetable is called witloof or chicon and is nicknamed "white gold".

 As traditionally grown, they are available from December to April in temperate climates, making them unusual.
 Commercially grown Belgian endive are available year-around.

-Because the plant has a taproot, it cannot be started as a seedling and transplanted into the field or garden but must be started where it will be grown.
+The plant has a taproot, so it must be started where it will be grown.
 For its first year, it is field-grown.
 It is seeded in the spring in northern temperate climates.

 In commercial growing, at the end of the first growing season, the plant is harvested, the leaves are removed, and the root is stored in cold conditions, mimicking an overwintering.
 The root is then allowed to re-sprout indoors in the absence of sunlight, which prevents the leaves from turning green and opening up.
 This hydroponics method was developed in the 1970s and produces an endive called hydrowitloof.

 In traditional cultivation, the leaves are cut off at the end of the first growing season and the roots are left in the ground covered with layers of straw topped with sheets of metal or thick fabric to block the sunlight to overwinter.
 The traditional method produces an endive called grondwitloof (soil Belgian endive) which are typically higher quality.